Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT P Character Type.md

 Characters are represented using 8 bits values.

-For built-In functions on character type, see [[APX A 03 StdChar|APX A 03 StdChar]] module for additional information.
+For built-In functions and operations on character type, see [[APX A StdChar|APX A StdChar]].

 ## Character Type Declaration